haacked/haacked.com/_posts/archived/2012-08-27-codemania-love-to-code-keynote.aspx.markdown

 ---
 Back in March of this year I had the honor and delight to give the opening keynote at [CodeMania](http://codemania.co.nz/ "CodeMania"), a new conference in New Zealand.

+<iframe width="560" height="315" src="//www.youtube.com/embed/HYnEhDOKoxA" frameborder="0" allowfullscreen></iframe>

 This conference was something special.
 I mean, just look at their beautiful [lucha libre](http://en.wikipedia.org/wiki/Lucha_libre "Lucha Libre on Wikipedia") inspired site design.